andrew/ultimate-awesome/README.md

 - [practice-react-programming-courses](https://github.com/labex-labs/practice-react-programming-courses) - React Programming Courses | This repo collects 3 of programming courses for React.
 React is a popular library for building user interfaces.
 This Skill Tree presents a systematic approach to learning React.
 Designed for web development beginners, it provides a structured roadmap to understand comp.
 - [practice-rust-programming-courses](https://github.com/labex-labs/practice-rust-programming-courses) - Rust Programming Courses | This repo collects 2 of programming courses for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to un.
 - [practice-shell-programming-courses](https://github.com/labex-labs/practice-shell-programming-courses) - Shell Programming Courses | This repo collects 3 of programming courses for Shell.
 Shell scripting is essential for system administration and automation.
 This Skill Tree provides a systematic approach to mastering command-line interfaces and shell programming.
 Designed for beginners, it offers a .
+- [practice-sklearn-programming-courses](https://github.com/labex-labs/practice-sklearn-programming-courses) - Scikit-learn Programming Courses | This repo collects 3 of programming courses for scikit-learn. scikit-learn is a powerful machine learning library for Python.
+This Skill Tree offers a comprehensive learning path for mastering scikit-learn.
+Ideal for data science beginners, it provides a structu.
 - [practice-web-development-programming-courses](https://github.com/labex-labs/practice-web-development-programming-courses) - Web Development Programming Courses | This repo collects 6 of programming courses for Web Development.
 Web Development is a dynamic and essential field in the digital age.
 This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
 Designed for beginners, it prov.
 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.